 The term ILR meaning is indefinite leave to remain (ILR) and is referred to as permanent residency (PR) status.
 Those who are living in the United Kingdom, and hold the ILR status, are able to work, travel, study, and do other activities.
 There are no restrictions on their stay however remember that ILR status can be lost in a number of ways.

-Those holding indefinite leave to remain under the EEA settlement scheme enjoys the same rights as a person who holds indefinite leave to remain albeit the term is used differently.
+Those holding indefinite leave to remain under the EEA settlement scheme enjoy the same rights as a person who holds indefinite leave to remain albeit the term is used differently.
 These applications are termed as UK Indefinite leave to remain (ILR).
 Anyone who holds indefinite leave to remain or PR status from another EEA country, cannot rely on this to remain in the UK on a permanent basis however you should speak to one of our UK Immigration Lawyers prior to submitting an application.
 Call us today on 0207 237 3388 to speak to an expert.

 Indefinite Leave to Remain in the UK is a permanent residency and can be acquired in a number of ways.
 You can also qualify for ILR based on UK ancestry which can include connections to a person whose grandparents were born in the UK.

-Holding ILR status allows you to enjoy the freedom of study, residency and work in the UK.
+Holding ILR status allows you to enjoy the freedom of study, residency, and work in the UK.
 You can also open a business in the UK and be able to sponsor your family members.

 You can also lose the status of ILR based on non-residency if you no longer wish to stay here permanently or have acquired criminal convictions.
 In some cases, you could apply for the UK returning residency visa however you will be asked to meet the visa requirements.
 The risk of losing ILR is small however if you commit an offence in the UK, the Home Office can seek to remove you from the UK and this is done through a deportation order process.
 More about how a deportation process works can be found by clicking here.